Road cycling helmets are visibly different from mountain biking helmets. It’s not only in style but also in comfort, aero and safety.

 #4 Back-of-the-head protection

 Mountain bike helmets also feature a lower-cut rear.
-This is partly due to fitment and a secure fit.
-The ratchet system at the back to micro-adjust for an optimally tight fit is universally used in all helmet types.
+This is partly due to needing a secure fit.
+The ratchet system at the back for an optimally tight fit is universally used in all modern helmet types.

 Road helmets have started to adopt the low-cut design recently.
-But the overall contact area between helmet and head is only one aspect of protection.
+However, the overall contact area between helmet and head is only one aspect of protection.

 #5 Over-ear designs